 Deliveries to site require intermittent closures of less than 30 minutes in the southbound curb lane on Main Street between E. Broadway and E. 10th Avenue.

-March 25 – 8 a.m. to 3 p.m., with the first concrete truck arriving on site around 9 a.m.
+5 a.m. to 10 a.m. on Main Street, with the first concrete truck arriving around 6 a.m.

-March 27 – 6 a.m. to 3 p.m., with the first concrete truck arriving on site around 7 a.m.
+6 a.m. to 1 p.m. on Quebec Street, with the first concrete truck arriving on site around 7 a.m.

-A concrete pump truck will be set up on Quebec Street south of E. Broadway for each of these pours.
-On March 27, a second concrete pump truck will be set up inside the construction site laydown.
+There will be two concrete pump trucks on site: One concrete pump truck will be set up on the west side of Main Street south of E. Broadway; a second concrete pump truck will be set up inside the construction site on Quebec Street south of E. Broadway.

 Regular work hours are Monday to Saturday from 6 a.m. until 10 p.m.
 There may be occasional work on Sundays and holidays.